evalAI2eval/evalAI2eval.github.io/index.md

 > an AI can do that
 ```

-We will answer this question by first looking at how to **measure** what an AI can do
+We will answer this question by examining  how to **measure** what an AI can do robustly and reliably.
-and then by looking at how to **explain** what an AI does.
+We will study both evaluations of AI and evaluations of AI evaluations and along the way, you will build a benchmark.

 We will begin with a review of model evaluation for simpler ML models, emphasizing the more
 abstract goals that underlie the standard evaluation procedures.
 Then we will use these underlying
 goals to build an understanding of the tools available for evaluating more complex systems.
 Then we will study various AI benchmarks to see what specific AI abilities we can make rigorous
 claims about.
-In this section, we will also compare how these rigorous claims get translated into
+We will also compare how these rigorous claims get translated into
 nonscientific literature.
-In the second part of the course, we will study model explanation techniques, again starting
-with simple models where we can build good intuition and then working up to what we can do
-for  deep neural networks with millions-hundreds of billions of parameters.

 Complete this [form to request a permission number](https://forms.gle/FranBuJd1mfpZSR38)